zoonderkins/blahdns/README.md

  <p align="center">
   &nbsp;&nbsp;
-  All donations are welcome and any amount of money will help me to maintain this project 🥰
+  <br> All donations are welcome and any amount of money will help me to maintain this project 🥰
-  <br> Around 100 EUR per month
+  <br> If you feel BlahDNS project is helpful pls consider to support this project.
+  <br> URGENT !!
+Need around USD 350 for server renting fees during Februray 2022. !!
 </p>

 ## Announcements